 As mentioned above, the second most common type of shark we tend to see in Cozumel is the black-tip reef shark.

-Sometimes black-tips are spotted in the southernmost dive sites, namely on the outer walls at Palancar, Colombia, or Punta Sur.
+Sometimes small black-tips are spotted in the southernmost dive sites, namely on the outer walls at Palancar, Colombia, or Punta Sur.